RamenVentures/Operating-Manual/README.md

 ##### 1. Is _this_ the future?
 To answer this, we ask:

-###### 1.1 Could this Problem be huge?
+###### 1.1 Is this problem important, painful, underserved, and valuable?
-Could solving this specific Problem improve the lives of millions or even billions?

-###### 1.2 Could this Problem be important?
-Who desperately needs the Problem solved?
 _[42% of startups die because there’s no Market need.](https://www.cbinsights.com/research/startup-failure-reasons-top/)_

+###### 1.2 What is their proof from users?
+Evidence over opinion.
+Do they have:
+- Customer interview transcripts?
+- Alpha users?
+- LOIs?

-###### 1.3 Could this Problem be valuable?
+###### 1.3 Could this problem be huge?
-Would solving this Problem create a ton of value, and is there a way for the company to capture some of that value?
+Could millions of people have this same problem?

-###### 1.4 Is this Vision a Moonshot?
+###### 1.4 Is this unique value prop 10x better than users' existing alternatives?

-Is this a radical solution that could be 10x, not 10%, better?
+###### 1.5 Do they have a _real_ unfair advantage?
+Is this first, best, or unique?

-###### 1.5 What is the unique insight/secret that enables this Vision?
+What is the unique insight/secret that enables this?
 Why now and not before?

+###### 1.6 Will they have a _real_ accumulating advantage?
+Can they build one of the 7 Powers?

-###### 1.6 What could this become?
+###### 1.7 What could this become?
 Suspend disbelief.
 If this did work, what could it become? (eg: Air mattresses in stragers' houses -> Airbnb)

-###### 1.7 Do _we_ believe in this Mission and Vision?

 ##### 2. Will _these_ founders create it?
 To answer this, we ask:

-###### 2.1 Do they have the right aptitude?
+###### 2.1 Do they deeply understand these users and this problem?
 _[22% of startups die because it’s the wrong team for the problem.](https://www.cbinsights.com/research/startup-failure-reasons-top/)_
-Are they world-class in this Problem?

-###### 2.2 Do they have the right attitude?
+###### 2.2 Are they practicing Customer Development?
-Like @pc, @tobi, or Elon Musk, are they bold, personal growth-minded, unstoppable, mission-driven founders?
-Do we believe that they believe in this mission?
+Are they constantly working with users to:
+- Discover and understand problems
+- Validate solutions
+- Iterate on an MVP
+- Test pricing

+Or, did they "go away and build something?"

 ###### 2.3 Are they executing in the top 5%?

+#### Our Analysis Requirements
+1. Hard evidence of a real user problem, like:
+	- Customer interview transcripts
+	- Alpha users
+	- LOIs

 #### Our Analysis Next Steps
 **If yes**, start [Due Diligence](#due-diligence).